 For this reason, people may wish to use it alongside FDA-approved sunscreens.

 Avoiding exposure to lead and getting tested for lead exposure are the best ways to prevent lead poisoning.
-According to some research, bentonite clay may be helpful in removing some lead from the body.

 How to use